eugenescodes/adblock2mikrotik_rust/README.md

 ## Use on MikroTik

 How to implement DNS adblocking on MikroTik RouterOS 7.15+ using online blocklists.
-You must have active internet connextion and basic RouterOS configuration knowledge.
+You must have active internet connection and basic RouterOS configuration knowledge.
 To add a URL-based adlist for DNS adblocking, use the following command in the router terminal:

 ```routeros